Get Help Today. (800) 516-4357

 Key Facts

-• According to the most recent National Survey on Drug Use and Health (NSDUH), nearly 220 million Americans ages 12 and older report having consumed alcohol at some point in their lives.
+• According to the 2022 National Survey on Drug Use and Health (NSDUH), 221.3 million people 12 and older report having consumed alcohol at some point in their lives.[1]

 The initial onset of drinking at an early age greatly increases the risk of developing AUD later in life.
 Adults who first started drinking before they were 15 years old have a significantly increased risk of developing AUD as adults (more than three times higher) than those who waited until they were 21 years old to start drinking.